Luos-io/Documentation/src/pages/demo_boards/quick-start.md

 ![USB board](../../_assets/img/quickstart-2.png)<br />

 #### 4. Interact with the device
-*The USB node handle a specific container called "[Gate](../software/containers_list/gate.md)".
-There are other boards hosting "Gate" container and using different connection than USB.
-These particular containers convert Luos containers data into something easier to understand and manage, using [JSON API](../software/json-api.md).*
+*The USB node handle a specific service called "[Gate](../software/services_list/gate.md)".
+There are other boards hosting "Gate" service and using different connection than USB.
+These particular services convert Luos services data into something easier to understand and manage, using [JSON API](../software/json-api.md).*

 Interacting with the Luos system and program behaviors will require to spot the USB connection on your computer.
 The following steps are explained on the [General board use page](./electronic-use.md) with more details.
 In the following example, the associated port is `COM13`.